Foday027/Foday027/README.md

 ![image](https://github.com/user-attachments/assets/1457382d-ad5a-4152-b6f5-da2d76a76c6e)

-I love this coding world, I like new stuffs especially things i'm not familiar with, when it comes to coding i got 0 zero ego willing to learn from whomever.
+I love this coding world, I like new stuffs especially things i'm not familiar with, when it comes to coding, i got zero ego, willing to learn from whomever.